leocortes85/Video-Game-Data-Analysis/README.md

 3. Console Market Report: Explores the video game console market.
    ![Console Market Report](images/Report3.png)

-The reports were created in Power BI and compiled into a final written report in PDF format.
+The reports were created in Power BI and compiled into a final written report in PDF format (Analysis_Report folder).

 ## Contact